isw-kudos/kudos-docs/docs/boards/kubernetes-prerequisites.md

 | LinkedIn                     | [LinkedIn](https://www.linkedin.com/developers/apps)                                                                                  |
 | Facebook                     | [Facebook developer centre](https://developers.facebook.com/apps/2087069981334024/fb-login/settings/)                                 |

+---

 ## Dockerhub

 Access to the images for kudos boards is provided through [dockerhub](https://hub.docker.com).
 Please provide us with your username to grant access and have the credentials at hand for the install.

+---

 ## Ansible

 We use [Red Hat Ansible](https://www.ansible.com/) to script the installs.
-Please ensure this is installed as per [our guide](/tools/ansible/) prior to the swarm / boards install
+Please ensure this is installed as per [our guide](/tools/ansible/) prior to the kubernetes / boards install